 The book aims to cover all facets of entity-oriented search (where “search” can be interpreted in the broadest sense of information access) from a unified point of view and provide a coherent and comprehensive overview of the state-of-the-art.

-The book is currently being written with a target date of late 2016 for publication.
+The book is currently being finalized with a target publication date of 2018 Q2.